In the world of unicorns, jackalopes and abominable snowmen, the “perfect” workplace exists. Unfortunately, we don’t live in that world.

 What About You?

 Before you write off any of your coworkers as “annoying wastes of human resources,” try to put yourself in their shoes.
 When you understand where they come from, handling them will be much easier.
+Learning more about the situation of your colleagues could help you deal with different types of coworkers.
 Besides, if you see yourself in any of these 10 types of coworkers, wouldn’t you want your colleagues to be nice to you too?